emilyyyyyllo/DATA146/project5_1.md

   2.39952072e+11  3.49669495e+10 -4.32651302e+10 -4.32651302e+10]
 ```

-From the results we produced above, we can tell that standardizing the features actually made coefficients drop significantly while the MSE and R squared values barely changed.
+From the results we produced above, we can tell that standardizing the features actually made coefficients change quite a lot while the MSE and R squared values barely changed.

 ### Question 3